dinoboards/yellow-msx-series-for-rc2014/msx/README.md

 ### MSXSYSSRC

-Although MSX-DOS has effectively been opened source thru the NEXTOR system, and Microsoft open sourcing GW-BASIC and early versions of MS-DOS - its a dissapointment to many that the MSX-BIOS/BASIC has not also been opened source.
+Although MSX-DOS has effectively been opened source thru the NEXTOR system, and Microsoft open sourcing GW-BASIC and early versions of MS-DOS - its a disappointment to many that the MSX-BIOS/BASIC has not also been opened source.

-Given this environment, the MSXSYSSRC project is an attempt to reverse engineer the various MSX offical ROMS, so that the retro community can understand and educate themselves as to how it was all done back then.
+Given this environment, the MSXSYSSRC project is an attempt to reverse engineer the various MSX official ROMS, so that the retro community can understand and educate themselves as to how it was all done back then.

 https://sourceforge.net/projects/msxsyssrc/